Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 ### Quickstart

+> [!CAUTION]
+> Like any mod, it is not recommended to install Pandora directly in the Data folder, because mods may not be detected.
+The output it produces will also make the Data folder unclean.

+> [!TIP]
+> If you need to have multiple startup arguments, they can be separated with a space.

+---

 #### **Mod Organizer 2**

 1. Install Pandora Behaviour Engine as a mod **or** outside the mods folder.
 Add Pandora as an [application for MO2](https://stepmodifications.org/wiki/Guide:Mod_Organizer#General_Application_Setup).
 2. Create an empty mod named **Pandora Output** using the Tools button on the top right of the main panel (beside the profile selection dropdown).
 3. Set `-o "path"` in the **Arguments** field.
 Replace `path` with the absolute path to the **Pandora Output** mod.

+ >[!TIP]
+ > The absolute path can be found by right clicking the **Pandora Output** folder in MO2, clicking **Open In Explorer**, then copying the path from the URI path (the big box at the top with arrows)

-4. Run Pandora from MO2.
+5. Run Pandora from MO2.
 Tick the patches you want and click Launch.

-> [!TIP]
+> [!NOTE]
 It is recommended to use the startup argument (command line) to set the output mod instead of MO2's `"Create in files in mod instead of overwrite"`.
 >
 >